 Getting parking tickets is annoying and expensive.
-Parking tickets (otherwise known as Penalty Charge Notices) are on the up across the country.
-They’re a great source of income for local councils but many parking fines are charged unfairly.
-If you think you shouldn’t have had a PCN, you can appeal and get it quashed in our guide on how to challenge a parking ticket.
+Parking tickets (otherwise known as Penalty Charge Notices) are a great source of income for local councils and private parking companies, but many parking fines are charged unfairly.
+If you think you shouldn’t have had a PCN, you can appeal and get it quashed.
+Read our guide on how to challenge a parking ticket.

 - Things to know about Penalty Charge Notices (PCNs)